ntrllog/CS5540-HoneyGen/README.md

 sudo unlink /var/run/supervisor.sock
 ```

-## Generating Models (for running on a local machine)
+## Generating Models
+The FastText models are too large (max 12gb for largest model) to store in this repo.
+Generate models to run locally or upload to Google Cloud Storage.
 ```
 cd honeygen-generating-honeywords-using-representation-learning/
 python3 FastText.py
 ```

 ### Combined Model
-All the passwords from each website in password_lists_processed_50000_records/ combined into one list
+All the passwords from each website in password_lists_processed_50000_records/ combined into one list.
+The similarity of passwords generated using this model is not good, but it is the smallest model.
 ```
 cd honeygen-generating-honeywords-using-representation-learning/
 cat password_lists_processed_50000_records/* > password_lists_processed_50000_records/combined.txt